bsc-iitm/machine-learning-foundations/docs/week-3/linear_model.md

 ## Vector form

-Generalizing this, let us say that we have a feature vector $a$ and a weight vector $w$.
+Generalizing this, let us say that we have a feature vector $x$ and a weight vector $\theta$.
 Recall that the housing data has six features:

 $$